Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 double inner_product(double v[3], double w[3]);
 ```

-Other than documenting that inner product’s arguments are supposed to be arrays of length 3, specifying a length doesn’t buy us much.
-The compiler won’t check that the arguments actually have length 3, so there’s no added security.
+Other than documenting that inner product's arguments are supposed to be arrays of length 3, specifying a length doesn't buy us much.
+The compiler won't check that the arguments actually have length 3, so there's no added security.
 In fact, the practice is misleading in that it suggests that inner product can only be passed arrays of length 3. when in fact we can pass arrays of arbitrary length.

 </div>
 <!-- END: div -->